-If the Commission is of the view that an offence under the Electoral Acts may have been committed, it will refer the matter to An Garda Síochana.
+Currently, if the Commission is of the view that an offence under the Electoral Acts may have been committed, it will refer the matter to the Director of Public Prosecutions.
+On commencement of section 189 of the Electoral Reform Act 2022 summary proceedings may be brought and prosecuted by the Standards Commission.